eacromwell/sql-challenge/README.md

 #### Data Engineering:

--	The table schema is provided in a .sql file, “SQL_Challenge_Schema_Code.sql”.
+-	The table schema is provided in a .sql file, “SQL_Challenge_Schemata_Code.sql”.

 #### Data Analysis: